 How to Buy a House Checkpoint#4: How are the Windows?

 Windows are like roofs.
 They’re a normal wear item in any home.
 Eventually all windows need to be replaced.
-Ratty old peeling windows look terrible, but replacement is not that big a deal.
-Obviously bad windows may actually be a good thing if they scare away buyers, letting the price settle lower.
+Ratty old peeling windows look terrible, but replacement is not that big a deal in the larger scheme of things.
+Obviously, bad windows may actually be a good thing if they scare away buyers, letting the price settle lower.
 New windows for an average home can cost $10K and up, so figure that in to your offer.
 And when it comes time to replace windows, check out Window Wise (800-813-9616).
 It’s a free quality assurance program that offers certification of window installers and technical assessment of window products.

 Like I said, there are many things that can be wrong with a home, and the information here is no substitute for a proper inspection completed by a properly accredited home inspector.
-But still, ordinary people can make reasonable assessments of things like the roof, windows, age and condition of the basement.
-Houses aren’t as complicated as they seem.
+But still, ordinary people can make reasonable assessments of things like roofs, windows, age and condition of the basement.
+Houses aren’t as complicated as they seem, just big.
 Specific bits of hands-on insight translate into a surprising amount of confidence when it comes time to make an offer.
 A little technical knowledge goes a long way.

 Will this article help you?
 I hope so.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below and it’ll take you to a simple, safe and fast interface for making a contribution.
 Thank you very much for being part of the team.

 – Steve Maxwell